astropy/astropy-APEs/APE0.rst

 this APE will be invited to be in the first group of Voting Members:

-* Has a named role in the project and has participated in an Astropy coordination meeting in the last two years
+* Has a named role in the project and has participated in an Astropy coordination meeting in the last two years,
-* Has a named role in the project and has participated at least four times in one or more of the following Astropy telecons in the last two years prior to the acceptance of this APE, based on available meeting minutes or confirmation from telecon organizers: core package developer telecons, co-working telecons, infrastructure telecons, proposal-related telecons, and Astropy Learn telecons.
+* Has a named role in the project and has participated at least four times in one or more of the following Astropy telecons in the last two years prior to the acceptance of this APE, based on available meeting minutes or confirmation from telecon organizers: core package developer telecons, co-working telecons, infrastructure telecons, proposal-related telecons, and Astropy Learn telecons,
-* Has commit rights to at least one repository in the astropy GitHub organization which is either the core package, a coordinated package, an infrastructure package, or an Astropy Learn-related repository, and has actively used those commit rights in the last two years prior to the
+* Has commit rights to at least one repository in the Astropy GitHub organization which is either the core package, a coordinated package, an infrastructure package, or an Astropy Learn-related repository, and has actively used those commit rights in the last two years prior to the